mmbman/Katagiri/1979-05-09-Diamond-Sutra-Introduction.md

 ##### 22:51

 But when [Buddhism](glossary#buddhism ) is transmitted into China, [it becomes] a little bit practical.
-Buddhism becomes “practical” in order to explain [Prajnaparamita](glossary#prajnaparamita) not conceptually, but very practically.
+Buddhism becomes ‘practical’ in order to explain [Prajnaparamita](glossary#prajnaparamita) not conceptually, but very practically.

 For instance, you know the koan – [Zen Buddhists](glossary#zen-buddhism ) always use a koan, but this koan is really based on the Buddhist philosophy mentioned by Prajnaparamita sutra: “Mountain is mountain, mountain is not mountain, but mountain is mountain.”
 Very practically they explain [it using the example of] Zen monks, just like this, for instance: